surfdog/static-blog/content/blog/independent-deployment-for-the-frontend.md

 formatted.

-I also think that #4 keeps the tooling to a minimum and lets us focus more on the mechanics and deployment.
+I also think that #4 keeps the tooling to a minimum and lets us focus more on the mechanics and deployment, which is the goal of the demo.

+That said, if I were to write the demo again I would first try approach #2 now that webpack supports SystemJS as a target.

 You may have different requirements and find another approach to have better tradeoffs.
 Feel free to select the approach that works for you, or share another approach.
+Hopefully this gives you a good starting point for your exploration!

-### Serving components from a microservice
+### Serving components from a microservice {#serve-components-from-a-microservice}

 Now that we are transpiling and bundling our components, as well as producing a manifest file that will tell consumers of the component how to access it,